 To create a new filter, first open the Filter pane at the top of the dashboard.
-Then click the "+" button to the right of the dashboard-wide filter dropdowns.
+Then, click the "+" button to the right of the dashboard-wide filter dropdowns.

 The query can get names and values from a database using the top-most radio button.
 Enter the query and then press save for the filter values to populate.

 Another option when creating a filter is by manually inputting display names and values.
 The filter will display the name as the option but will input the value into the query itself.

 The final option is that the filter can allow for any manually entered input with characters A-Z, a-z, or 0-9.
 Decimals, single hyphens, and negative numbers are supported.